-The cost of application-hosting services operations increased because of the addition of the new data center, which opened in August 2002 in order to provide the capacity necessary for new clients.
-Prior thereto, the Company incurred expenses only for the outsourcing data center it used, which were directly related to the application-hosting services revenues generated by the ASPEN Division.
+The cost of application-hosting services operations increased during both the second quarter and the first six months because of the addition of the new data center, which opened in August 2002 in order to provide the capacity necessary for new clients.
+Prior thereto, the Company used an outsourced data center and incurred expenses only for the outsourcing data center resources it used, which were directly related to the application-hosting services revenues generated by the ASPEN Division.